x-mfh/RESTBiob/README.md

 ___This is a school project and is mainly made for us to gain knowlegde in the various technologies, while also being effective in best practices.___

 ## Getting Started
-To clone and run the API, you'll need [Node.js](https://nodejs.org/en/download/) and [MongoDB](https://www.mongodb.com/) installed on your computer.
+To clone and run the API, you'll need [Visual Studio](https://visualstudio.microsoft.com/vs/community/) installed on your computer.

 From your command line: